ahson01/ahson01/README.md

 <h1> Hey there!
 I'm <a href="ahson01.github.io">Ahson</a> 👋
 </h1>

-I’m a full‑stack developer, white‑hat hacker, and curious tech enthusiast.
-I like building, breaking, and learning how things work.
-I’ve been coding since 2019 and still get excited about picking up new skills.
+I'm a full-stack developer, white-hat hacker, and a curious tech enthusiast based in North India.
+I enjoy building things, breaking them, and figuring out how they work.
+I’ve been coding since 2019, and I’m still just as excited to keep learning and exploring new ideas.

 # What I’m Working On
 Building network security tools